joel-kalema/Hello-world-with-Webpack/README.md

 # Hello-Rails
 This is a simple project just to learn how to build an only api rails app.

-A simple hello world app.
-This is just a work around.
-In order to learn more about how to build a react and rails appThis app is the backend.

 ## Built With

 - Ruby on Rails